CedricCouche/AutomatedGreenHouse/README.md

 Wireless communication between module, data will be logged for Machine learning analysis.

-## Commponents used for all modules
+## Components used for all modules

 - ESP32-C6-DevKit C1
     - System on a Chip (SoC)